4np/grails-uploadr/README.md

 The front-end side (the gui) of the upload plugin is developed as a [jQuery](http://jquery.com/) plugin (javascript: [full](grails-uploadr/blob/master/web-app/js/jquery.uploadr.js), [minified](grails-uploadr/blob/master/web-app/js/jquery.uploadr.minified.js), css: [full](grails-uploadr/blob/master/web-app/css/uploadr.css), [minified](grails-uploadr/blob/master/web-app/css/uploadr.minified.css)) which means you can also use the front-end in _non-Grails_ projects.
 You will, however, have to create your own back-end logic (take the _handle_ method in the [default controller](grails-uploadr/blob/master/grails-app/controllers/hungry/wombat/UploadController.groovy) as an example) to handle the file uploads.
 The use of the jQuery plugin is currently undocumented, but the [initialization JavaScript](grails-uploadr/blob/master/grails-app/views/js/_init.gsp) will probably provide you with all the information you require...

 ## Changelog
+###Version 0.5.11
+Upgraded to Grails 2.0.4 and Grails Central

 ###Version 0.5.7
 Added three global parameters (downloadable, deletable, viewable) to define whether the file control buttons are visible (default) or not.
 Thanks to Michael Aube for the feedback :)